Renormalization group approach to the elastic properties of graphene bilayers: Elastic actions for polymerized membranes

 Here we introduce the action relevant for a study of a single membrane.
 We consider a two-dimensional membrane embedded in a three-dimensional Euclidean space.
 Each point of the membrane is labeled by internal coordinates ${\bf x}\in\mathbb{R}^2$, and its position in embedding space is given by the mapping ${\bf x}\mapsto{\bf R}({\bf x})$, where ${\bf R}$ is a vector field in $\mathbb{R}^3$.
 The energy of a polymerized membrane can be constructed as an expansion in terms of the tangent fields $\partial_\alpha {\bf R}$, $\alpha=1,2$, and their derivatives.
 The corresponding long-distance elastic action reads \cite{nelson87,paczuski88}

 In Eq.~(\ref{action1}), Greek indices run from $1$ to $2$ and repeated indices are summed over.
+More generally, Einstein's summation convention applies throughout, unless stated otherwise.
 The action Eq.~(\ref{action1}) contains four contributions: the first term describes the bending energy, with bending rigidity $\kappa$, while the second term represents an effective surface tension, with tension parameter $t$.
 The last two terms account for stretching and shear elastic energies arising from the fixed connectivity, and are characterized by the two Lam\'e coefficients $\lambda$ and $\mu$.
 Mechanical stability requires that $\kappa$, $\mu$, and the bulk modulus $B = \lambda + \mu$ are all positive.
 Note that in Eq.~(\ref{action1}) the temperature has been absorbed into the definition of the field and of the coupling constants.